Tosif145/Ecommerce-Api/README.md

 # eCommerce App API Documentation
 ## Introduction
 The eCommerce Api built using Node.js, MongoDb.
-Using this api u can perform CRUD operation on both Products and Variants with Postman
+Using this api you can perform CRUD operation on both Products and Variants with Postman

 ## project intialization.
-* NOTE: make sure to have all the tools like Node.js, MongoDB are installed in ur system with supportive version.
+* NOTE: make sure to have all the tools like Node.js, MongoDB are installed in your system with supportive version.
 * Open a Terminal to Install all dependencies.
 ```bash
 npm install
 ```
-* Add this in ur package.json:
+* Add this in package.json:
 ```bash
 "scripts": {
     "start": "nodemon app.js"